osism/node-image/README.md

 # Node Images

+The image is in maintenance mode.
+We are currently no longer using it ourselves as we have switched to a new approach for providing the nodes for ourselves and our customers: the Metalbox.
+We are not yet archiving the repository.
+If anyone is currently using it and needs changes, please open issues.

 | :zap: When booting from one of these images, all data on the disks will be destroyed without confirmation. :zap: |
 |------------------------------------------------------------------------------------------------------------------|